actions-marketplace-validations/dante-ev_latex-action/README.md

 * `args`

     The extra arguments to be passed to the compiler.
-By default, it is `-pdf -file-line-error -interaction=nonstopmode`.
+By default, it is `-pdf -latexoption=-file-line-error -latexoption=-interaction=nonstopmode`.
 This tells `latexmk` to use `pdflatex`.
 Refer to [`latexmk` document](http://texdoc.net/texmf-dist/doc/support/latexmk/latexmk.pdf) for more information.

 * `extra_system_packages`